Multi-scale Deep Neural Network (MscaleDNN) for Solving Poisson-Boltzmann Equation in Complex Domains: MscaleDNNs for Poisson and Poisson-Boltzmann equations in complex and singular domains

 In this case, the computational domain is obtained with a truncation by a cube $[-1,1]^3$ and the reference solution is calculated by finite difference method (FDM) with a sufficient fine mesh ensuring enough accuracy.

 In example 1, in each training epoch, we sample $5000$ points inside the domain $\Omega$ and $4000$ points on boundary $\partial \Omega$.
 In example 2, we sample $6000$ points inside the domain $\Omega$, $3000$ points on boundary $\partial \Omega$.
 We train MscaleDNNs with the Ritz loss function in (\ref{ritzlossnum}).
-Note that the continuous condition in (\ref{continuouscond}) is automatically satisfied since we use a single network to fit the whole domain $\Omega$; The natural condition in (\ref{derivativecond}) is also automatically satisfied due to the Ritz loss.
+Note that the continuity condition in (\ref{continuouscond}) is satisfied since we use a single network to fit the whole domain $\Omega$; The natural condition in (\ref{derivativecond}) is also automatically satisfied due to the use of the Ritz loss.